“How has the safety plan helped me?”

 Barbara Stanley, PhD

-Dr. Stanley is a Professor of Medical Psychology in the Department of Psychiatry at Columbia University and Director of the Suicide Prevention Training, Implementation and Evaluation (SP-TIE) program in the Center for Practice Innovations at New York State Psychiatric Institute.
-She is also a Research Scientist in the Division of Molecular Imaging and Neuropathology at New York State Psychiatric Institute.
+The late Dr. Stanley was a Professor of Medical Psychology in the Department of Psychiatry at Columbia University and Director of the Suicide Prevention Training, Implementation and Evaluation (SP-TIE) program in the Center for Practice Innovations at New York State Psychiatric Institute.
+She was also a Research Scientist in the Division of Molecular Imaging and Neuropathology at New York State Psychiatric Institute.

 ABOUT the developers